Harmony Alliance Members are drawn from three constituency groups:

 Organisational members representing migrant and refugee women

-Organisational members representing migrant and refugee women in Australia are expected to:
+Organisational members representing migrant and refugee women* in Australia should:

-- Demonstrate that the principal purpose and activity of the organisation is to representing a migrant and refugee women’s group(s); and
+- Demonstrate that the principal purpose and activity of the organisation is to represent a migrant and refugee women’s group(s); and

 Organisational members working for the advancement and inclusion of migrant and refugee women